Quick Breakdown

 Short-haul exception150 air-mile radius, return within 14 hours150 air-mile radius, return within 14 hours

-ELDs replace paper logs, which cuts down on mistakes and makes roadside inspections faster and less stressful.
-That’s one of the key benefits of ELD compliance software — fewer surprises and cleaner records when it matters most.
+ELDs replace paper logs, which cuts down on errors and makes roadside inspections faster.
+That's one of the main benefits of ELD compliance software: fewer surprises when it counts

 2. Driver qualification files (DQF)

-Every driver needs a complete, up-to-date file.
+Every driver needs a complete, current file.
 Missing paperwork can lead to violations, fines, or failed audits.

 A compliant driver file should include: